curvedental/angular-styleguide/README.md

   }
   ```

-### Keep Controllers Focused
+### Combine Controllers and Views into Components
 ###### [Style [Y037](#style-y037)]

-  - Define a controller for a view, and try not to reuse the controller for other views.
+  - Create a component with a dedicated view and controller.
+Define a controller for a view, and do not reuse the controller for other views.
 Instead, move reusable logic to factories and keep the controller simple and focused on its view.

     *Why?*: Reusing controllers with several views is brittle and good end-to-end (e2e) test coverage is required to ensure stability across large applications.

+    *Why?*: Creating components is an easier upgrade path to Angular 2 and, eventually, Web Components.

 ### Assigning Controllers
 ###### [Style [Y038](#style-y038)]